 - 1. The only activities exempt from review under Articles 3, 4, and 5, as may be applicable, are the following: - a.
 Alteration to or addition of mailboxes, flowerboxes, flags, or other similar removable decorative features. - b.
 Change in paint color, except when the painting of brick, stone or other masonry is proposed. - c.
-The installation of security devices, such as control panels, touch key plates, mirrors, cameras, and peepholes. - b-d.
-Exterior placement of meters, vents, cable or telephone boxes, wiring, antennas, satellite dishes, and components of HVAC systems, when the placement is not on the primary facade; - e.e.
-Alteration or replacement of existing non-historic gutters, downspouts, storm windows, conduit, venting or other non-original features which already exist and are required for the operation and physical health of the building and do not significantly alter the building or compromise historic features or characterdefining elements on the structure (subject to the determination of the Planning Department).
+The installation of security devices, such as control panels, touch key plates, mirrors, cameras, and peepholes. - d.
+Exterior placement of meters, vents, cable or telephone boxes, wiring, antennas, satellite dishes, and components of HVAC systems, when the placement is not on the primary facade; - d.e.
+General maintenance and repair of structures (including but not limited to the following: scraping and repainting, caulking and weather-stripping, and the replacement of materials when the materials are being replaced in kind with no changes); - e.f.
+Alteration or replacement of existing non-historic gutters, downspouts, storm windows, conduit, venting or other non-original features which already exist and are required for the operation and physical health of the building and do not significantly alter the building or compromise historic features or character-defining elements on the structure (subject to the determination of the Planning Department).